hyperledger/firefly-fir/text/0012-namespace-isolation.md

 # Motivation
 [motivation]: #motivation

-Currently FireFly nodes function as part of exactly one consortium.
-They require three shared communication pipes with the other members (blockchain, data exchange, shared storage), and all definitions (identities, datatypes, token pools, etc) are broadcast to other members by default.
-This satisfies one very common enterprise use case, but is not flexible enough.

-This change will enable two important points of flexibility:
-- a FireFly node can communicate with many different consortia, using different communication pipes for each one
-- a FireFly node can function as an ad-hoc gateway to any blockchain, without requiring things like FireFly identities and definitions to be broadcast on that chain

 A FireFly supernode is designed to be an organization's web3 gateway to all the blockchain ecosystems that they participate in - multiple blockchains, multiple token economies, multiple business networks.